Witt's cancellation theorem seen as a cancellation: Abstract

 \section{Abstract}

-Happy birthday to the Witt ring!
-The year 2012 marks the 75th anniversary of Witt's famous paper containing some key results, including the Witt cancellation theorem, which form the foundation for the algebraic theory of quadratic forms.
-We pay homage to this paper by presenting a transparent, algebraic proof of the Witt cancellation theorem, which itself is based on a cancellation.
+The year 2017 marks the 80th anniversary of Witt's famous paper containing key results, including the Witt cancellation theorem, which form the foundation for the algebraic theory of quadratic forms.
+We pay homage to this paper by presenting a transparent and algebraic proof of the Witt cancellation theorem, which itself is based on a cancellation.
 We also present an overview of some recent spectacular work which is still building on Witt's original creation of the algebraic theory of quadratic forms.